 Must have at least 200 hours of supervised clinical practice hours to date.

-Must be a member of a governing body (BACP NCS UKCP etc)
+Must be a member of a governing body (BACP NCPS UKCP etc)

 Must have a minimum of Level 4 Diploma in Counselling qualification (or equivalent)